Georginio Wijnaldum: Loan to Roma

 On 4 August 2022, Serie A club Roma announced the signing of Wijnaldum, on loan from PSG.
 As part of the agreement, Roma received an option to make the move permanent at the end of the 2022–23 season.
 On 14 August, he made his debut for the club, as a substitute, in a 1–0 away win over Salernitana.
 On 21 August, it was announced that Wijnaldum had suffered a tibia fracture in training, and that he would be expected to miss the majority of the season.
 He made his return to competition with Roma on 11 February 2023, almost six months later, as a substitute in a 1–1 away draw against Lecce.
 On 12 March, Wijnaldum scored his first goal for Roma in a 4–3 home defeat to Sassuolo, a chip over the goalkeeper in stoppage time.

 Al-Ettifaq

 On 2 September 2023, Wijnaldum signed for Saudi Pro League club Al-Ettifaq on a three-year contract, in which he rejoined his former teammate at Liverpool, Jordan Henderson.
+In January 2024, Henderson left the club and Wijnaldum assumed the captaincy.

+Wijnaldum left the club on 1 June 2026 after his contract was not renewed.

+Al-Ittihad

+On 7 September 2026, Wijnaldum joined fellow Saudi side Al-Ittihad on a free transfer.